ArcGIS for Desktopto create FGDC CSDGM metadata

 The selected date appears on the page.
 If the information is significant, you can also identify the time the item was published.
 Click the up and down arrows to set the hour, or click the hour and type the appropriate number.
 To set the minutes and seconds, click that portion of the time and type the appropriate number.

-- On the Citation Contacts page, click New Contact, then click Originator in the Role list.
-Identify the individual who or organization that is the originator of the item by typing an appropriate value into the Name or Organization text box.
+- On the Citation Contacts page, click New Contact, and then click Originator in the Role list.
+Identify the individual or organization that is the originator of the item by typing an appropriate value in the Name or Organization text box.
 If originator contacts were created when your metadata was upgraded, an individual's name may have been placed in the Organization text box; you may want to correct this.

 - On the Contacts page under the Metadata heading, click New Contact if a contact doesn't already exist.
 Identify the point of contact for the item's metadata, including all relevant contact information.
-If an organization has been identified, this will be considered the primary contact when information is exported to an FGDC-format XML file.
+If an organization has been identified, this will be considered the primary contact when information is exported to an FGDC CSDGM-format XML file.

-When FGDC-format metadata is upgraded, Time Period of Content information is stored in a separate extent section that contains only temporal extent information; temporal and spatial extents can be combined in one section when you create new metadata for an item in the current version of ArcGIS for Desktop.
-Describe how recent the item's spatial data is in the Description text box, and provide the appropriate date or date range for the resource by clicking either the New Temporal Period Extent or the New Temporal Instant Extent under the Extent heading.
+When FGDC CSDGM-format metadata is upgraded, CSDGM Time Period of Content information is stored in a separate extent section that contains only temporal extent information; temporal and spatial extents can be combined in one section when you create new metadata for an item in the current version of ArcGIS for Desktop.
+Describe how recent the item's spatial data is in the Description text box, and provide the appropriate date or date range for the resource by clicking either New Temporal Period Extent or New Temporal Instant Extent under the Extent heading.
 Many individual dates can be provided, if desired; the event that occurred at each date should be explained.

-For each date, click the calendar control and select the appropriate date, then provide a time, if appropriate.
+For each date, click the calendar control and choose the appropriate date, and then provide a time, if appropriate.
 A year, month, and day must be provided.
-If your FGDC-format metadata contains only a year, the value stored in ArcGIS metadata will be January first of that year.
+If your FGDC CSDGM-format metadata contains only a year, the value stored in ArcGIS metadata will be January first of that year.
 If the existing metadata contained only a year and a month, the value stored in ArcGIS metadata will be the first day of that month.
 If the item's data was collected during the month of June, describe this by providing a time period where the beginning and ending dates are the beginning and ending days in that month.
 If you only know the item was published in 1998, provide a time period where the beginning and ending dates are the beginning and ending days in that year.
 You can describe uncertainties about the data's time period in either the extent's Description or on the Quality page in an appropriate data quality Report.

 - On the Maintenance page under the Resource heading, click the appropriate value in the Update Frequency list to describe how often the item is updated.